 How can you get more involved with our Riley families?
-You can apply to be a Jagpal!
-This gives you the special opportunity to gain a special friendship with a particular kiddo and their family.
+You can apply to be a JagPal!
+This gives you a unique opportunity to gain a special friendship with a particular child and their family.
 You’ll be paired with a family for the duration of the marathon, in which you will do anything and everything that the child wants!
 Everything from walking in with them during the Riley family parade in Opening Ceremony, to watching the final reveal during the Closing Ceremony.
 You can access the application for 2020 JagPals here.
-If you have any questions on how to get involved, contact the Director of Family Relations, Kori Bowen at email@example.com.
+If you have any questions on how to get involved, contact the Director of Family Relations, Megan Massoels at firstname.lastname@example.org.

 Being on the committee gives you the chance to get the behind the scenes scoop on the planning, execution, and coordination of everything that goes into Jagathon.
-We have 4 divisions; External Relations, Finance, Internal Relations, and Membership.
-External Relations handles everything that goes on outside of the committee, while Internal Relations handles everything about the event itself, within the committee.
+We have 4 divisions; External Relations, Finance, Operations, and Membership.
+External Relations handles everything that goes on outside of the committee, while Operations handles everything about the event itself, within the committee.
 The Finance division is manned with tracking and encouraging fundraising, so we can raise up the largest total possible.
 Finally, the Membership division is the “people-people.”
 They are in charge of communicating with everyone that helps to make up the organization.
-If you have any questions on joining a committee, don’t hesitate to contact the Director of Committee Relations, Hannah Sparks, at firstname.lastname@example.org.
+If you have any questions about joining a committee, please contact the Director of Committee Relations, Tara Cummings, at firstname.lastname@example.org.